aymenzitouni/microservices-kafka-docker/README.md

 # microservices-kafka-docker
-an example of two simple microservices built springboot to demonstrate asynchronous communication between microservices with kafka, and containerizing all the tools ( microservices , kafka broker ... ) within docker compose.
+an example of two simple microservices built with springboot to demonstrate asynchronous communication between microservices with kafka, finally containerizing all the tools ( microservices , kafka broker ... ) and running it using docker compose.

 ### Prerequisites :
 In order to launch this project you should be having the following software, tool & packages installed in  your machine :
 * docker
 * docker-compose
 * spring-boot ( optional ).